-SHOWERS: Limited to fifteen (15) minute duration.
+SHOWERS: Monday, Wednesday and Friday only and limited to fifteen (15) minute duration.

 PHONE CALLS: No personal phone calls.
 Attorney calls will be allowed Monday - Friday only during regular business hours.
 The deputy will dial the number and verify the party's identity.